 We have established modern research and development laboratories to play a crucial role in the process of health development in India and other under-developed countries.

 Many first-generation vaccines have not been developed with the specific needs of countries with poor infrastructure for vaccine delivery in mind.
-This is a much needed exploration of how to tackle one of the greatest public health and logistics challenges in the developing world- distributing life-saving vaccines without the requirement for large bulk shipments, expensive warehousing and costly, difficult-to-maintain refrigerated shipping paths from the manufacturing plant to the patient.
+There is a much needed exploration of how to tackle one of the greatest public health and logistics challenges in the developing world- distributing life-saving vaccines without the requirement for large bulk shipments, expensive warehousing and costly, difficult-to-maintain refrigerated shipping paths from the manufacturing plant to the patient.

 Hilleman Laboratories conducts research to develop affordable and effective vaccines for diseases that commonly affect people, especially children, in these regions such as Rotavirus vaccine, Cholera vaccine and Polysaccharide conjugate vaccines.

-Hilleman Labs selects projects in consultation with experts from academia, industry, foundations, public health institutions and its own Strategic Advisory Group.
+Hilleman Labs selects projects in consultation with experts from the academia, industry, foundations, public health institutions and its own Strategic Advisory Group.

 Diseases of importance to developing countries